 Personal Finance is Personal – So Is Fitness

-Similarities Between Physical Fitness and Personal Finance
+Similarities Between Fitness and Finance

 Simplicity is King

 Remember when eggs were bad for you?
 Everyone with moderate to high cholesterol used to eat egg beaters (and probably still do), which is a gross substitute for real eggs.
-Fast forward a few years and now eggs are considered a power food that increases good cholesterol.
-Similarly, when I was younger fats were the devil and carbs were A-OK.
-Now, many people eat high fat diets and have sworn off carbs.
-These foods haven’t changed over the years so what is different?
+Fast forward a few years, and now eggs are considered a power food that increases good cholesterol.
+Similarly, fats were the devil when I was younger, and carbs were A-OK.
+Now, many people eat high-fat diets and have sworn off carbs.
+These foods haven’t changed over the years, so what is different?

 With all of this conflicting information, it’s no wonder we’re so confused all the time.